 The National Rural Law and Justice Alliance is Australia’s first peak national non-government organisation for rural and remote law and justice.

-The Alliance will work with existing institutions to strengthen the focus on rural law and justice issues, and to support and help coordinate their work with this intent.
+The Alliance works with existing institutions to strengthen the focus on rural law and justice issues, and to support and help coordinate their work with this intent.

 At present, about 32% of Australians’ live in regional, rural or remote (RRR) classification areas.
 Unfortunately, RRR communities are often disadvantaged in their ability to access the justice system and related services.